MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 The wildcard data is another special data type that belongs to the keywords family which supports searching data using wildcards and regular expressions.

-/////////Hrererrerer

 ##### Mapping unstructured content

-You can map a field containing unstructured content to either a text or keyword family field.
+You can map a field containing unstructured content to either a `text` or `keyword` family field.

 Use the ``text`` field type if:
 * The content is human-readable, such as an email body or product description.